scottgriv/PRG-Personal-Repository-Guidelines/guidelines/repository_settings_guidelines.md

     - View [Repository Structure Guidelines](./repository_structure_guidelines.md) and [README Guidelines](./readme_guidelines.md) for more information on how to setup your project structure and `README` file.

 ## Resources

+- [Managing repository settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings) - You can choose the way your repository functions by managing repository settings.